-The fifth annual Latino Fest is bringing music, dance, art and more to Boise on Saturday, Aug.
+The fifth annual Latino Fest is bringing music, dance, art and more to Boise on this Saturday, Aug.
 31 from 4 to 10 p.m.

 The free event, hosted by the Consulate of Mexico and the Idaho Hispanic Chamber of Commerce, has outgrown the Basque Block and will be located at Cecil D. Andrus Park, in front of the Idaho State Capitol.